BigaSpinosaLab/PAPER_CRISPRa_screening_HSC_from_mESCs/README.md

 # CRISPR activation screening to uncover drivers of HSCs from_mESCs
-Collection of scripts used to perform the analysis of Galán-Palma L. et al.
+Collection of scripts used to perform the analysis of Galán-Palma L. et al. Blood 2025

 This repository includes scripts required for the scRNAseq datasets analysis included in Galán-Palma et al.
 'Unbiased genome-wide screen uncovers a gene combination that drives hematopoietic stem cell fate from mouse embryonic stem cells'